Advanced Workshop: The Learning Curve

 How leading a learning museum can transform your business

 “There is only learning… all the rest is just stamp-collecting”

 Museum Trustee, 2017

-Nowadays museum purpose is bound up with the search for resilience; whether strategic, cultural, financial or simply in expertise.
+In contemporary society, the definition of a “museum” is bound up with the search for resilience; whether strategic, cultural, financial or simply in expertise.
 To achieve true resilience, the museum must become a learning organisation.

 Learning organisations are organisations that understand and optimise learning.
 This is not just from the point of view of audience activities, but also in how leadership teams and directors learn, behave, act, speak and champion causes worth having.
 If this is embraced, the rewards for the organisation, its governance and its community are transformational.

 GEM’s advanced workshop: The Learning Curve has been developed to support the leading professionals of museums and cultural organisations in building resilience through learning and innovating.
 By exploring what it means to be a learning organisation, discussing the issues surrounding it and planning for the future, you will discover the rewards of embedding learning throughout your workplace.